 I had my vaccines a long time ago.
 Are they still valid?

-Valid shots means that the Tetanus-Diphtheria (Td) or Tetanus toxoid reduced diphtheria acellular pertussis (Tdap) was taken within the last 10 years from the current date, and the two MMR vaccines have been taken twice.
+Valid vaccines mean that the Tetanus-Diphtheria (Td) or Tetanus toxoid reduced diphtheria acellular pertussis (Tdap) was taken within the last 10 years from the current date, and the two MMR vaccines have been taken twice.
 The MMR vaccinations are good for life.
 Additionally, two meningococcal vaccines are required and should be separated by at least eight weeks.
 (If the first dose is administered AFTER age 16, a second dose is NOT required.)

 How can I submit my immunization records?

-UNO accepts immunizations via mail, fax, email or in person to UC 248.
-Mail immunization records to the Office of Student Affairs, 248 University Center, New Orleans, LA 70148.
+UNO accepts immunization records via mail, fax, email or in person to UC 248.
+Mail immunization records to the Office of Student Affairs, 2000 Lakeshore Dr. 248 University Center, New Orleans, LA 70148.
 Fax to 504.280.3975.
 Email scanned documents to firstname.lastname@example.org.